d0iasm/book.rvemu/src/hardware-components/02-memory.md

 ### Load and Store Methods

 There are `load` and `store` public methods for the `Dram` struct.
-Arguments in each method are an address and the number of bytes.
-The number of bytes can be 8, 16, 32, and 64 bytes.
+Arguments in each method are an address and the number of bits.
+The number of bits can be 8, 16, 32, and 64 bits.

 <p class="filename">dram.rs</p>